-Dropshipping business in Nigeria is a lucrative and profitable business to start.
+Dropshipping business in Nigeria is a lucrative and profitable business to start in 2019.
 Many people are scared of starting an online business because of the startup costs and the hassles of running a small business in a country like Nigeria.

 Starting a dropshipping business is a great first step into entrepreneurship.
 You’ll be able to sell products to customers, set your own product prices and market your very own brand.
 You don’t even need to pay for inventory until it’s sold to an actual customer.